elvisperlika/elite-db/README.md

 # Elite-db

-MAUI App connect with MySQL Database
+MAUI App connect with MySQL.
+Database for a supercar dealership.

+## Setup

+Open it with intelliJ Idea.